d-e-s-o/nitrocli/nitrocli/README.md

 - config: Access the Nitrokey's configuration
   - get: Read the current configuration.
   - set: Change the configuration.
-- storage: Work with the Nitrokey's storage.
+- storage: Work with the Nitrokey Storage's storage.
   - open: Open the encrypted volume.
 The user PIN needs to be entered.
   - close: Close the encrypted volume.
-  - hidden:
+- hidden: Work with the Nitrokey Storage's hidden volume.
   - create: Create a hidden volume.
   - open: Open a hidden volume with a password.
   - close: Close a hidden volume.
 - otp: Access one-time passwords (OTP).
   - get: Generate a one-time password.
   - set: Set an OTP slot.